Narrowband searches for continuous gravitational waves from known pulsars in the first two parts of the fourth LIGO--Virgo--KAGRA observing run: Signal model and search method

-At this point, the time series are Fourier transformed and matched-filtered (using Equation~\ref{eq:matched-filter}) to estimate the two CW polarizations using a template bank in the $f-\dot{f}-\ddot{f}$ space.
-The template grid consists of all the resolved parameter-space points within the region of interest, spaced by the corresponding resolution calculated as~\citep{narrband:2014}
+At this point, the time series are Fourier-transformed and matched-filtered (using Equation~\ref{eq:matched-filter}) to estimate the two CW polarizations using a template bank in the $f-\dot{f}-\ddot{f}$ space.
+The template grid consists of all the resolved parameter-space points within the region of interest, spaced by the corresponding resolution calculated as~\citep{Astone:2014dea}

-with $\Tobs$ the data timespan.
+with $\Tobs$ the data time span.
 Note that these resolutions neglect correlations among parameters, resulting in more templates than needed~\citep{LIGOScientific:2008hqb}, though the overall impact on the computing cost is not significant.
 Higher-order spin-down terms, if provided in the ephemerides, are fixed at twice the best-fit values to track the GW frequency evolution over time, without exploring any additional template~\citep{Astone:2014dea}.
-When we consider a glitching pulsar, we split the data into two segments that exclude from the analysis the period around [ $t_{\rm g}$--1~d, $t_{\rm g}$+2~d ], with $t_{\rm g}$ the glitch epoch.
+When we consider a glitching pulsar, we split the data into two segments that exclude from the analysis the period around [ $t_{\rm g}$--1~day, $t_{\rm g}$+2~day ], with $t_{\rm g}$ the glitch epoch.
 The segments are then analyzed independently.
 If the pulsar glitched more than once, this process is repeated until we cover the entire observing time.

 The matched filter results from different detectors are coherently combined following~\citet{Mastrogiovanni:2017xjr} to evaluate the detection statistic in Equation~\ref{eq:classicS}.
 Then, marginalization over the spin-downs is performed by sorting the detection statistic values along the frequency axis and selecting the maximum in every $10^{-4}$~Hz band.
-All templates with detection statistic above a certain threshold, set by fixing the false-alarm probability ($\pfa$) at 1\% after taking into account the number of explored grid points, are followed up.
+All templates with a detection statistic above a certain threshold, set by fixing the false-alarm probability ($\pfa$) at 1\% after taking the number of explored grid points into account, are followed up on\footnote{Note that our trial factors do not account for the number of studied targets.}.
 The noise-only distribution, used to set the threshold, is inferred with an exponential fit from the tail of the histogram of all statistic values which have not been selected as local maxima~\citep{Singhal_2019}.

-If no CW-related outlier is found, we calculate the 95\% confidence level (CL) upper limits (ULs) $h_0^{95\%}$ by injecting simulated signals in real data~\citep{LIGOScientific:2021quq}.
+If no CW-related outlier is found, we calculate the 95\% confidence level (CL) ULs $h_0^{95\%}$ by injecting simulated signals in real data following the procedure detailed in Appendix~A of~\citet{2017PhRvD..96l2006A}, with the only difference being that we simulate signals with random $\ddot f$ within the explored range.
+A summary of the procedure is given here in Appendix~\ref{app:hul}.